oyerohabib/oyerohabib/README.md

-<h3 align="center">A little about me</h3>
+<h3 align="center">Who Am I</h3>
-<p align="center">I am habib, currently pursuing my bachelor's degree majoring in computer science and Industrial Chemistry from [The Univesity of People](http://uopeople.edu/) and [The Univesity of Ibadan](https://www.ui.edu.ng/) respectively.
+<p align="center">I am habib, currently pursuing my bachelor's degree majoring in computer science and Industrial Chemistry from <a href="http://uopeople.edu/">The Univesity of People</a> and <a href="https://www.ui.edu.ng/">The Univesity of Ibadan</a> respectively.
 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Feel free to reach out to me for any collaboration, I would be glad to help.</p>

 <h3 align="center">⚡Programming Languages</h3>
 <p align="center">